Burke Museum of Natural History and Culture: New name and buildings

 When Thomas Burke died in 1925, his wife, Caroline McGilvra Burke, sought an appropriate monument for her husband that would "advance the cause of a better mutual understanding between ... the people of the Pacific shores."
 A collector of Native American artifacts herself, she bequeathed her personal collection to the museum following her death in 1932.
 The Burke estate offered to help fund a new state museum, with one major stipulation - the structure had to be named after Burke.
 Some University officials balked at this, as did Erna Gunther.
 The institution had been known as the Washington State Museum since 1899, and the Burke funds would only go toward a third of the construction costs.
 Other funds came from a National Science Foundation grant, but the new building was still smaller than one that Erna Gunther recommended.
-Nevertheless, the new facility was ultimately dedicated on May 3, 1964, with its new director, Walter A. Fairservis, at the helm.
+Nevertheless, the new facility was ultimately dedicated on May 3, 1964, with its new director, Walter Fairservis, at the helm.

 In 1996, the museum launched a ten-year plan to move its exhibition space off campus and into a downtown Seattle location.
 Under the proposal, curators and preservationists would continue to work at the University of Washington while exhibits would be hosted at a new site.
 The proposal ultimately did not materialize.
 In 2014, the museum made another push for a new facility, asking the Washington State Legislature for half the $95 million needed to construct a 110,000 square-foot facility to replace its current building.
 The new Burke Museum building finished construction in 2018, and the old building closed at the end of the year to transfer the collection's 16 million items before its demolition in April 2019.
 The new museum cost $106 million to construct and opened to the public on October 12, 2019.
 The new building, designed by UW alum Tom Kundig, features large windows into research areas to showcase parts of the collection that were not previously exhibited.
 A garden with 60 species of Washington-native plants will be planted around the new building and its adjacent courtyard, designed to host small events.
 The new museum also has a small cafe, Off the Rez, that serves Native American cuisine.